nathan-pham/zero-code/README.md

 # Zero Code

 Syntax highlighter web component.
-Very limited and not necessarily using the latest version of Zero...
-Anyways the regex principles still stand.
+Very limited and not tested.
+Also not using the latest version of Zero (although I will try to keep all code backwards compatible because it's in the [Zero Framework Blog](https://github.com/nathan-pham/zero-framework-blog)) Anyways the regex principles still stand.

 ## Usage